 By Anne Palumbo

 Now that the warm weather is here, a wonderful feeling comes across us: we want to eat lighter and fresher.
 An abundance of fresh summer produce certainly supports that desire.
+One lettuce farmer implemented a lettuce planting machine, which improved his crop yield and reduced transplanting costs.
 So hats off to farmers and farmers markets everywhere!

 But summertime does not automatically equal healthier eating and living.
 Although people may wish to eat healthier during the summer months, there are “seasonal temptations” that can derail even the best intentions.
 These warm-weather temptations, many of them caloric to boot, are typically found at festivals, state and county fairs, barbecues and the occasional picnic.
 Here are some summer foods you want to avoid (or else consume in sincere moderation) and some healthier options for you to consider.